 Please provide a copy of your TOEFL/IELTS or Cambridge English test result sheet.
 This requirement is waived for native English speakers and applicants who have completed their Master's degree at an institution where all courses are taught in English.

-- For EU citizens and non-EU students with a European Master's degree, we strongly recommend that you have passed the (general) GRE test.
+- For EU and non-EU students with a European Master's degree, we strongly recommend that you have passed the (general) GRE test.

 Imec does not have an ETS institution code.